privacysandbox/protected-auction-services-docs/bidding_auction_services_multi_seller_auctions.md

   The value for this field will be populated by the buyer or seller script as specified in the chrome Protected Audience explainer.

-* _float modified_bid (optional)_: This will be used to provide a modified bid value for the top-level seller scoring script.
-The original bid value will be returned in the “bid” field in AuctionResult.
+* _float bid (optional)_: This will be used to provide a modified bid value for the top-level seller scoring script.
 This will be populated from the “bid” field of the component seller’s scoreAd() code as described in the Chrome Protected Audience explainer.
 If this is not present, the original bid value will be passed to the top-level scoring script.

+* _string bid_currency (optional)_: The currency of the `bid` field above.
+This will be populated from the “bidCurrency” field of the component seller’s scoreAd() code as described in the Chrome Protected Audience explainer.
+If scoreAd() sets no modified bid and the original AdWithBid's bid is used, likewise its currency will be passed to the top level scoring script.

 * _string ad (optional)_: This will be used to pass the ad's metadata to the top-level seller's scoring function.
   This will be populated from the “ad” field of the component seller’s scoreAd() script as described in the Chrome